AdobeDocs/dynamic-media-classic.en/help/using/application-setup.md

 See [Best practice: Using the HTML5 Video viewer](best-practice-using-html5-video.md#best_practice_using_the_html5_video_viewer).

 Depending on the viewer, you can add community features.
 Community features include an Embed button, E-mail button, Link button, and Visit Site button.
-These buttons let people that use the viewers share the viewer with others or open the Adobe Dynamic Media Classic web site.
+These buttons let people that use the viewers share the viewer with others or open the Adobe Dynamic Media Classic Web site.

 See also [Adobe Viewers Reference Library Examples](https://landing.adobe.com/en/na/dynamic-media/ctir-2755/live-demos.html).

-### Viewer support for responsive-designed web pages {#viewer-support-for-responsive-designed-web-pages}
+### Viewer support for responsive-designed Web pages {#viewer-support-for-responsive-designed-web-pages}

-Different web pages have different needs.
-Sometimes you want a web page that provides a link that opens the HTML5 Viewer in a separate browser window.
+Different Web pages have different needs.
+Sometimes you want a Web page that provides a link that opens the HTML5 Viewer in a separate browser window.
 In other cases, it is necessary to embed the HTML5 Viewer directly on the hosting page.
-In the latter case, the web page likely has a static layout.
+In the latter case, the Web page likely has a static layout.
 Or, it is "responsive" and displays differently on different devices or for different browser window sizes.
-To accommodate these needs, the HTML5 Viewers that come with Adobe Dynamic Media Classic support both static web pages and responsive-designed web pages.
+To accommodate these needs, the HTML5 Viewers that come with Adobe Dynamic Media Classic support both static Web pages and responsive-designed Web pages.

-For more information on how to embed responsive viewers onto your web pages, see [About Responsive Image library](https://experienceleague.adobe.com/en/docs/dynamic-media-developer-resources/image-serving-api/image-serving-api/responsive-static-image-library/c-about-responsive-static-image-library#image-serving-api), [Use Responsive Image Library](https://experienceleague.adobe.com/en/docs/dynamic-media-developer-resources/image-serving-api/image-serving-api/responsive-static-image-library/t-using-responsive-static-image-library#image-serving-api), and [Command reference - Command attributes](https://experienceleague.adobe.com/en/docs/dynamic-media-developer-resources/image-serving-api/image-serving-api/responsive-static-image-library/t-using-responsive-static-image-library#responsive-static-image-library).
+For more information on how to embed responsive viewers onto your Web pages, see [About Responsive Image library](https://experienceleague.adobe.com/en/docs/dynamic-media-developer-resources/image-serving-api/image-serving-api/responsive-static-image-library/c-about-responsive-static-image-library#image-serving-api), [Use Responsive Image Library](https://experienceleague.adobe.com/en/docs/dynamic-media-developer-resources/image-serving-api/image-serving-api/responsive-static-image-library/t-using-responsive-static-image-library#image-serving-api), and [Command reference: Command attributes](https://experienceleague.adobe.com/en/docs/dynamic-media-developer-resources/image-serving-api/image-serving-api/responsive-static-image-library/t-using-responsive-static-image-library#responsive-static-image-library).

 ### Viewer Preset types {#viewer-preset-types}

 Administrators can create and customize the following types of Viewer Presets:

-* **[!UICONTROL eCatalog Viewer]** - Simulates the experience of reading a printed catalog.
+* **[!UICONTROL eCatalog Viewer]**: Simulates the experience of reading a printed catalog.
 You can move from page to page, zoom in and out of items on a page, use Image Maps to see more information about items on the page, or search the catalog.
 You can also include an Info panel to display detailed information and an image-mapped item if the map area has a valid rollover_key attribute.
 To include an Info panel, specify an Information Server URL in the Info panel Settings panel of the eCatalog Viewer Preset window.

-* **[!UICONTROL Swatch Set Viewer]** - Displays an image in a different color, material, texture, finish, or fabric.
+* **[!UICONTROL Swatch Set Viewer]**: Displays an image in a different color, material, texture, finish, or fabric.
 Users select a thumbnail to see the variations in the image.

-* **[!UICONTROL Mixed Media Set Viewer]** - Displays different types of media in one viewer.
+* **[!UICONTROL Mixed Media Set Viewer]**: Displays different types of media in one viewer.
 You can include Swatch Sets, Spin Sets, images, and videos.
 You can set up tabs to contain different types of content, such as a tab for Image Sets and a tab for videos.
 Videos played back from a Mixed Media Set use a standard Video Viewer with a timeline and video controls, such as Stop, Pause, Rewind, and Play.
 When you set up a Mixed Media Set Viewer Preset, you specify which viewers you want to use for the different types of assets in your Mixed Media Set.
 You can also use the Grid Viewer or Carousel Viewer to view a Mixed Media Set.

-* **[!UICONTROL Spin Set Viewer]** - Provides multiple views of an image so users can turn the object to examine the different sides and angles.
+* **[!UICONTROL Spin Set Viewer]**: Provides multiple views of an image so users can turn the object to examine the different sides and angles.

-* **Video Viewer** - Displays videos using the resolution dimensions of the source file or a custom size.
+* **Video Viewer**: Displays videos using the resolution dimensions of the source file or a custom size.
 Adobe Dynamic Media Classic comes with many predefined Viewer Presets for playing video, and if you are an administrator, you can create custom Video Viewer Presets.
 There are more than 12 different settings for configuring the Video Viewer.
 You can configure its:

   * size
   * foreground and background color